 For these reasons, and possibly because of earlier detection of low-grade prostate cancers, prostate cancer has one of the highest survival rates of any type of cancer.
 WebMD takes a look at prostate cancer survival rates and what they mean to you.

-Only 1 in 35 men, though, actually dies from prostate cancer.
-That's because most prostate cancers are slow-growing and non-aggressive.
-Also, most men are older when they're diagnosed with prostate cancer.
+Only 1 in 36 men, though, actually dies from prostate cancer.
+That's because most prostate cancers are diagnosed in older men in whom the disease is more likely to be slow-growing and non-aggressive.
 The majority of these men eventually pass away from heart disease, stroke, or other causes -- not their prostate cancer.

 Prostate Cancer Survival Rates Are Favorable Overall

 Thinking about survival rates for prostate cancer takes a little mental stretching.
 Keep in mind that most men are around 70 when diagnosed with prostate cancer.
 Over, say, five years, many of these men will die from other medical problems unrelated to prostate cancer.

 To determine the prostate cancer survival rate, these men are subtracted out of the calculations.
 Counting only the men who are left provides what's called the relative survival rate for prostate cancer.

 Taking that into consideration, the relative survival rates for most kinds of prostate cancer are actually pretty good.
 Remember, we're not counting men with prostate cancer who die of other causes:

 99% of men with the most common types of prostate cancer overall will survive more than five years after diagnosis.